dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/building-net-docker-images.md

 In this tutorial, you:
 > [!div class="checklist"]
-> * Learn about Microsoft .NET Core Docker images
+> * Learn about ASP.NET Core Docker images
 > * Download an ASP.NET Core sample app
 > * Run the sample app locally
 > * Run the sample app in Linux containers